Julian Colbeck: Back to Bach

 In 1991, Colbeck released a solo album Back to Bach, [EG/Virgin] collaborating with concert pianist Jonathan Cohen, plus Steve Hackett, Milton McDonald, John Keeble, Mary Hopkin, and the Irish poet Brian Keenan.

 Writing

 In the late 1970s, Colbeck started writing for numerous English Language MI and Pro Audio magazines (as well as some French, German and Japanese) including: Sounds, Sound on Sound, Music Technology, Keyboard Player, Keyboard, Music Week, Making Music, Electronic Musician, and The Frankfurt Daily.
 He subsequently published several keyboard buyers guides, a Frank Zappa biography, music related and even assisted his then brother-in-law Raymond Blanc, with a cookbook.

 Keyfax

 Keyfax Software was founded in 1993, taking its name from Colbeck's keyboard and synthesizer guides.
-Initially created to market the original concept of ‘MIDI Samples’ under the name Twiddly.Bits, the company since developed into a multifaceted business offering music technology distribution and support (via DVDs/Websites), MIDI samples, Steinberg music software, and became the exclusive distributor for the revolutionary Yamaha Tenori-On.
+Initially created to market the original concept of ‘MIDI Samples' under the name Twiddly.Bits, the company developed into a multifaceted business offering music technology distribution and support (via DVDs/Websites), MIDI samples, and Steinberg music software, and became the exclusive distributor for the Yamaha Tenori-On.